nirob5151/myapp/blueprint.md

 ## Overview

-EasyFarm is a mobile application designed to help farmers manage their farms, crops, and livestock.
+EasyFarm is a mobile platform that connects farmers with agricultural equipment owners for renting or leasing farm machinery.
 This blueprint outlines the current and planned features of the application.

 ## Implemented Features

 ### Version 1.0

-*   **User Authentication:** Users can sign up and log in using email and password.
+*   **User Authentication:** Users can sign up and log in using email/password, phone number, and Google Sign-In.
 *   **Firebase Integration:** The application is connected to a Firebase project.
 *   **Navigation:** The application uses `go_router` for navigation.
+*   **Basic Structure:** A feature-based project structure is in place.

-## Current Plan: Farm Management
+## Current Plan: Farm Management Module

-*   **Create Farm Management UI:** A new page for managing farms.
-*   **Firestore Integration:** Farm data is stored and retrieved from Firestore.
-*   **Add Farm Feature:** Users can add new farms with a name and location.
+1.  **Farm Model:** Define the `Farm` data model with fields like `name`, `location`, `ownerId`, etc.
+2.  **Farm Service:** Create a `FarmService` to handle all Firestore operations related to farms (add, retrieve, update, delete).
+3.  **Farm Management UI:**
-*   **Display Farms:** A list of the user's farms is displayed on the farm management page.
+    *   Create a `FarmManagementPage` to display a list of the user's farms.
+    *   Implement a stream-based approach using `StreamBuilder` to show real-time updates from Firestore.
+    *   Add a floating action button to navigate to the `AddFarmPage`.
+4.  **Add Farm UI:**
+    *   Create an `AddFarmPage` with a form to input new farm details (name, location).
+    *   Connect the form to the `FarmService` to add new farms to Firestore.